Fungal DNA barcoding: Internal Transcribed Spacer (ITS) – the primary fungal barcode

 In fungi, the Internal transcribed spacer (ITS) is a roughly 600 base pairs long region in the ribosomal tandem repeat gene cluster of the nuclear genome.
 The region is flanked by the DNA sequences for the ribosomal small subunit (SSU) or 18S subunit at the 5' end, and by the large subunit (LSU) or 28S subunit at the 3' end.
 The Internal Transcribed Spacer itself consists of two parts, ITS1 and ITS2, which are separated from each other by the 5.8S subunit nested between them.
 Like the flanking 18S and 28S subunits, the 5.8S subunit contains a highly conserved DNA sequence, as they code for structural parts of the ribosome, which is a key component in intracellular protein synthesis.

 Due to several advantages of ITS (see below) and a comprehensive amount of sequence data accumulated in the 1990s and early 2000s, Begerow et al. (2010) and Schoch et al. (2012) proposed the ITS region as primary DNA barcode region for the genetic identification of fungi.

 UNITE is an open ITS barcoding database for fungi and all other eukaryotes.

 Primers

 The conserved flanking regions of 18S and 28S serve as anchor points for the primers used for PCR amplification of the ITS region.
 Moreover, the conserved nested 5.8S region allows for the construction of "internal" primers, i.e., primers attaching to complementary sequences within the ITS region.
 White et al. (1990) proposed such internal primers, named ITS2 and ITS3, along with the flanking primers ITS1 and ITS4 in the 18S and the 28S subunit, respectively.
 Due to their almost universal applicability to ITS sequencing in fungi, these primers are still in wide use today.
 Optimised primers specifically for ITS sequencing in Dikarya (comprising Basidiomycota and Ascomycota) have been proposed by Toju et al. (2012).

-For the majority of fungi, the ITS primers proposed by White et al. (1990) have become the standard primers used for PCR amplification.
-These primers are:
+For the majority of fungi, the ITS primers proposed by White et al. (1990) have become the standard primers used for PCR amplification (with the most common pairing being ITS1 + ITS4).
+These primers are as follows: